bgamari/ghc-wiki-import/commentary/packages/package-mounting-proposal.md

+It may help to refer to the GhcPackages proposal for an introduction to some of the issues mentioned here.

-A message by Frederik Eaton to the Haskell mailing list describing this proposal is archived here: [ http://www.haskell.org/pipermail/libraries/2005-June/004009.html](http://www.haskell.org/pipermail/libraries/2005-June/004009.html).
+A message by Frederik Eaton to the Haskell mailing list describing the present proposal is archived: [ http://www.haskell.org/pipermail/libraries/2005-June/004009.html](http://www.haskell.org/pipermail/libraries/2005-June/004009.html).
 (Also, see note at the end of this document regarding an earlier proposal by Simon Marlow)